etendosoftware/docs/docs/products/etendo-classic/optional-features/bundles/platform-extensions/overview.md

 It allows downloading a PDF from some transaction documents using a web service and returning a PDF with the order, invoice or delivery note.
 This is useful for companies that use third party applications and require to make printables accessible from those applications.

 !!! info
-        For more information, read the technical documentation in the [Developer Guide](/docs/developer-guide/etendo-classic/bundles/platform-extensions-bundle/#print-document-web-service).
+        For more information, visit the [Developer Guide](/docs/developer-guide/etendo-classic/bundles/platform-extensions-bundle/#print-document-web-service).